maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 + Best Part of Code:

          + Game Modification:   The user can change the change just by changing the values in some of the variables, this will modify the whole code without it breaking anywhere.
-Example, just changing the no of balls variable, changes the box numbers, places the balls in equal distances, changes the comparisons of positions etc. The values have been barely hardcoded.

 ### Encountered Problems